OUR CROPS

 Snow Pea: We grow Norli snow peas at the start of each season.
 A crop I like so much that I have to leave harvesting it until after lunch.
 Best steamed.

-Shell Peas: We trialed these last year and will be growing a small amount this season; available as an extra purchase only.
+Shell Peas: We trialed these two years ago and will be growing a small amount this season; available as an extra purchase only.

 Snap peas: We have some surplus Cascadia snap peas left from two years ago that I want to use up.
 Cascadia is technically a string pea, though the seed house suggests that if picked early, the string does not have to be removed.